When you are doing business online, it’s quite difficult to decide whether to brand yourself or to have a corporate brand.

-Because, your success here depends upon how well you communicate online with your audience.
+Because your success here depends upon how well you communicate online with your audience.

 It also requires you to be transparent and authentic.
 You also need to be a strong fellow and not take those keyboard warriors and troll-makers personally.
 If you are ultra-paranoid about this, you may give it a second thought.

-However, with personal branding the business becomes so empty without you.
+However, with personal branding, the business becomes so empty without you.

-That’s where, company branding comes into play.
+That’s where company branding comes into play.

 You see Apple as a brand, continued to grow even after Steve Jobs passed away.

-Added to that, like that of company brand, you can’t sell off your personal brand in the future!
+Added to that, like that of a company brand, you can’t sell off your personal brand in the future!